* Anti-war organization formed in the 1930s by the Communist Left

-The WCAIW first met in July 1932 in Amsterdam, where it was convened by French writers Henri Barbusse, a devoted Stalinist, Willi Muenzenberg, a member of Lenin's inner circle in pre-revolutionary Zurich, Romain Rolland, a renowned socialist; and American novelist Theodore Dreiser, who later joined the Communist Party.
+WCAIW held its first meeting in late August of 1932 in Amsterdam.
+That gathering was convened by Willi Muenzenberg (a member of Lenin’s inner circle in pre-revolutionary Zurich), the French writer and devoted Stalinist Henri Barbusse, the renowned socialist Romain Rolland, and the American novelist Theodore Dreiser (who later joined the Communist Party).

-The WCAIW's American sister organization was the Committee for the World Congress Against War.
+WCAIW’s American sister organization was the American Committee for the World Congress Against War.